Bob Ferguson (politician): Personal life

 Ferguson is an enthusiastic mountain climber, backpacker, and birder, and has hiked hundreds of miles of Washington trails and climbed many of the state's highest peaks.
 After college, he traveled around the country to see a baseball game in every major league stadium.
 Ferguson is a chess master.
 His games have appeared in local, national, and international chess publications, and he has twice won the Washington State Chess Championship.
-In 2014, he had a 2146 rating, and he currently has a 2232 FIDE rating.
+As of 2026, he has a 2232 FIDE rating.
 Ferguson and his wife, Colleen, live in the Washington Governor's Mansion in Olympia with their two children.
 Ferguson is Catholic.

 In 2017, Ferguson was included on the annual Time 100 list of the most influential people in the world.